Small Pharma Reports Fiscal Second Quarter 2023 Highlights

 MHRA approval for new SPL026 trial

 LONDON, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Small Pharma Inc. (TSXV: DMT) (OTCQB: DMTTF) (the “Company” or “Small Pharma”), a biotechnology company focused on short-acting psychedelic-assisted therapies for mental health conditions, has today published its financial results for the three and six months ended August 31, 2022.
-A full copy of the financial results can be found under the Company’s profile on SEDAR at www.sedar.com.
+14, 2022 (GLOBE NEWSWIRE) -- Small Pharma Inc. DMT DMTTF (the "Company" or "Small Pharma"), a biotechnology company focused on short-acting psychedelic-assisted therapies for mental health conditions, has today published its financial results for the three and six months ended August 31, 2022.
+A full copy of the financial results can be found under the Company's profile on SEDAR at www.sedar.com.
 Unless otherwise indicated, all currency references are in Canadian dollars.

 Financial Highlights (including post-period events):